gvwilson/sensibleadventures/bookster/bookster.md

 "As it is?" the captain prompted.

-His wife was a head shorter than Erileine, but carried herself as if she was as big as the mountain.
+His wife was shorter than Erileine, but carried herself as if she was as big as the mountain.
 She dried her hands on a scrap of cotton and dropped it into a shallow copper bowl whose sides were sticky with Razi's blood.
 She sighed and started untying her apron.
-"As it is, he'll live, unless he does it again."
+"As it is, he'll live unless he does it again."

 "Thank you, love."
 The infirmary on the ground floor of the Hardeck was as big as the Grand Hall.
 Two dozen wooden beds lined one wall;
 the other was completely taken up with shelves.
 Bandages and spools of strong cotton thread stood next to trays of scalpels and wicked-looking bone saws.
-Night had fallen, so the only light came from pieces of dayglass set in bamboo sconces above the beds.
+Night had fallen, so the only light came from pieces of expensive yellow-white dayglass set in bamboo sconces above the beds.

 Nuu Ciy had stitched Razi's wound closed as carefully as Papaere Vurt would stitch up a torn boot, and about as gently.
 She had muttered small spells the whole time, pleas for strength and wards against infection that made her hands glisten faintly.
-Erileine wondered what she was giving up on Razi's behalf: a little more of her sense of smell, perhaps, or her memory of the bright blue dress she had worn on her tenth naming day.
+Erileine wondered what she has given up on Razi's behalf: her ability to taste garlic, perhaps, or her memory of the colors in the dress she had worn on her tenth naming day.
+If she was smart and careful and had planned ahead, her losses would all be things she could live without.
+She would write them down somewhere safe and pore over them when the time came to give up something more.  *And one day that book will be on the shelves in the Captain's House,* Erileine thought, just like the ones she herself had pored over.

 Through it all, Thomas sat on the bed next to Razi's, watching Nuu Ciy's work with professional curiosity and occasionally muttering to